 The survey found that it was men in the 45 to 55 age bracket who most felt that their hair made them less desirable and less happy.
 This is likely to be because men of this age have an increased chance of being affected by Male Pattern Baldness.
 While the condition can begin any time post-puberty and is certainly seen in men in their 20s and 30s, around half of all men will be affected by the time they are 50.

-This allows for the inhibition of DHT, the previously mentioned hormone which is largely useless following puberty and causes hair to gradually thin and shed in men who are genetically sensitive to it, via the daily 1mg dose of finasteride.
-Additionally, the vasodilating high strength minoxidil solutions proactively encourage hair growth and Belgravia experts find it to be particularly useful when treating stubborn areas of Male Pattern Hair Loss, such as a receding hairline.
+This allows for the inhibition of DHT, the previously mentioned hormone which is largely useless following puberty and causes hair to gradually thin and shed in men who are genetically sensitive to it, via the action of the finasteride 1mg.
+Additionally, the vasodilating high strength minoxidil solutions proactively encourage hair growth and can be particularly useful when treating stubborn areas of Male Pattern Hair Loss, such as a receding hairline.

-Complementary hair growth boosters – including the aforementioned Hair Vitalics food supplement – used alongside the prescribed medications can further augment this approach.
+Complementary hair growth supporting products – including the aforementioned Hair Vitalics food supplement – used alongside these medications can further augment this approach.

 One slightly amusing point from the Dove survey is that 70% of men say they wish that the dreaded man bun would go away.
 Irrespective of the top knot’s apparent drop in popularity, getting rid of it does make sense from a hairloss standpoint as man buns can lead to a condition named Traction Alopecia.
 This is true of multiple tight hairstyles, including braids and dreadlocks, that place prolonged stress on the scalp which can result in a receding hairline, hair breakage and patchy hair loss around the areas where the styles are fixed.
 While treatment for Traction Alopecia can be effective, it is obviously preferable to avoid the condition in the first place.